raganwald/raganwald.github.com/index.md

 ### I grow engineering

+> You were such an anchor and leader at PD!
+Thank you for the countless interviews, for the always interesting insights, for mentoring so many, and for shaping PD and just being a great person!
+You are a true PD Hall of Famer and Legend!
+—RH, Senior Talent Partner, PagerDuty

 I am a strong partner with recruiting, and I'm known both for expertise evaluating prospective engineers, and for my stength closing senior hires.
 I grow engineering through people, process and technology.
 As a founding member of PagerDuty's Architecture Strategy and Front-End Architecture Strategy teams, I co-led the adoption of tooling, processes, and programming language choices that supported scaling engineering capacity.

 I understand how to manage culture, talent, and tooling for rapid product iteration and scale; how to recognize when growth and strategy trigger organizational change; and how to lead culture, talent, and tooling from the old to the new without drama.